Municipal Development Cooperation: Evaluating the Service Agency Communities in One World (SKEW)

 - Research interests: Water governance, Water supply and sanitation, Non-traditional forms of development cooperation

 - Methods: Methods of empirical social research, in particular qualitative methods of data collection

-- Regional focus: Sub-Saharan Africa; Country experience: Malawi, Tanzania, South Africa
+- Country experience: Malawi, Tanzania, South Africa

 Andrea Beck joined DEval as an evaluator in November 2020.
 Before, she completed a PhD in Sustainable Development at the Department of Urban Studies and Planning, Massachusetts Institute of Technology.
 In her dissertation, she examined peer-learning partnerships between water operators (so-called Water Operator Partnerships) as an alternative approach for reforming public water utilities in the global South.
 In addition to her research experience, she gained practical insights into development cooperation as a trainee with the German Corporation for International Cooperation (GIZ) and the German Federal Ministry for Economic Cooperation and Development (BMZ) and as a weltwärts volunteer in Malawi.
 She received her bachelor and master’s degrees from McGill University (MSc, Integrated Water Resources Management), King’s College London (MA, International Peace and Security), and the Free University of Berlin (BA, Political Science).